MeydaWikaromah/Tugas_Sistem_Operasi/Tugas2_Bab1_ModernOperatingSystem.md

 AMD way makes keeping the L2 caches consistent more difficult.

 Main memory comes next in the hierarchy of Fig. 1-9.
 This is the workhorse of the memory system.
-Main memory is usually called RAM (Random Access Memory).
-Old-timers sometimes call it core memory, because computers in the 1950s and 1960s used tiny magnetizable ferrite cores for main memory.
+Main memory is usually called **RAM (Random Access Memory)**.
+Old-timers sometimes call it **core memory**, because computers in the
+1950s and 1960s used tiny magnetizable ferrite cores for main memory.
 They hav e been gone for decades but the name persists.
 Currently, memories are hundreds of megabytes to several gigabytes and growing rapidly.
 All CPU requests that cannot be satisfied out of the cache go to main memory.

 In addition to the main memory, many computers have a small amount of nonvolatile random-access memory.
-Unlike RAM, nonvolatile memory does not lose its contents when the power is switched off.
-ROM (Read Only Memory) is programmed at the factory and cannot be changed afterward.
+Unlike RAM, nonvolatile memory does not lose its contents when the power is switched off. **ROM (Read Only Memory)** is programmed at the factory and cannot be changed afterward.
 It is fast and inexpensive.
 On some computers, the bootstrap loader used to start the computer is contained in ROM.
 Also, some I/O cards come with ROM for handling low-level device control.

-EEPROM (Electrically Erasable PROM) and flash memory are also nonvolatile, but in contrast to ROM can be erased and rewritten.
+**EEPROM (Electrically Erasable PROM)** and **flash memory** are also nonvolatile, but in contrast to ROM can be erased and rewritten.
 However, writing them takes orders of magnitude more time than writing RAM, so they are used in the same way ROM is, only with the additional feature that it is now possible to correct bugs in programs they hold by rewriting them in the field.